DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - this simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack
             - these tests are sometimes called "**unknown environment**" tests
 - **Excersice Types**:
-    - **Red Team**: A group of security professionals who simulate real-world attacks to test the defenses of an organization.
+    - 📗**Red Team**: A group of security professionals who simulate real-world attacks to test the defenses of an organization.
         - They are an internal or external entity dedicated to testing the effectiveness of a security program by emulating tools and techniques of likely attackers in the most realistic way possible
         - They are offence
         - Think of attackers testing the system for weaknesses.
-    - **Blue Team**: A group of security professionals responsible for defending an organization’s IT infrastructure from attacks.
+    - 📗**Blue Team**: A group of security professionals responsible for defending an organization’s IT infrastructure from attacks.
         - They are internal security team that defends against Red Team and real attackers
         - They are defence
         - Think of defenders protecting the system from attacks.
-    - **Purple Team**: A collaboration between the red team and blue team to improve the overall security of an organization.
+    - 📗**Purple Team**: A collaboration between the red team and blue team to improve the overall security of an organization.
         - exist to ensure and maximise the effectiveness of the red and blue teams
         - They are for process improvement
         - Think of a cooperative effort where attackers and defenders work together to strengthen security.
-   - **White Team**: responsible for overseeing an engagement/competition between a Red Team of mock attackers and a Blue Team of actual defenders.
+   - 📗**White Team**: responsible for overseeing an engagement/competition between a Red Team of mock attackers and a Blue Team of actual defenders.
         - They do not participate directly in the attack (red team) or defense (blue team) activities but ensure fair play and adherence to the rules.
         - Facilitate communication and coordination between red and blue teams.
         - Observe the security exercise to ensure that it is realistic and that all parties follow the guidelines.